 Nutritional science students cultivate communication skills needed for careers in research, fitness coaching, and health education.
 They also train in public policy and program management, which prepares them for occupations in food service, dietetics, pharmaceutical manufacturing, and global health.

 Growing health concerns in the U.S. drive the demand for skilled nutritionists and health educators.
 In its 2016 report, the Centers for Disease Control and Prevention noted that, between 1988 and 2014, the adult obesity rate grew dramatically, averaging a 5% increase for Grade 1, 2, and 3 obesity.
 The CDC also reported growing numbers of adults with hypertension, hypercholesterolemia, and heart disease.

 Learn more about the nutritional science field by consulting this complete degree page.
 The guide contains profiles of the best online bachelor's of nutritional sciences programs.
 It also provides information on employment outlook, financial aid, and student resources.

-What Can I Do With a Bachelor's in Nutritional Sciences?
+What You Can Do With a Bachelor's in Nutritional Sciences

 As experts in nutrition, nutritionists and dietitians help clients and patients develop healthy eating plans and habits.
 They assess individuals' nutritional needs and work with them to make healthy food choices according to their budget and lifestyle.
 Clinical nutritionists and dietitians provide nutrition therapy to patients with medical conditions, such as diabetes, while community nutritionists and dietitians educate the public about food, health, and nutrition.